ramirza1/Rehan-Mirza/_posts/2025-12-23-first-semester-recap.md

 - Made friends!
 I have found so much community in Philly.
 I went from knowing only one person in this city in August (who I am immensely grateful for introducing me to my awesome roommates!) to knowing about 50

-![A bridge from the view](/images/posts/first_semester_recap/bridge-view.jpg) *Figure 1: A Bridge from the View*
+![A bridge from the view](/images/posts/first_semester_recap/bridge-view.jpg) *A Bridge from the View*

 I came into graduate school with a semi-clear idea of what I wanted my research agenda to be, but also with an awareness that initial research agendas change dramatically in the first year or two as people realize "what it actually means to do research."
 And although I'm definitely learning fast "what it actually means to do research", I'm happy to say that – for now – I'm sticking to the agenda I came in with (see figure below).

 ![Research framework](/images/posts/first_semester_recap/research-framework.png)
-*Figure 2: Conceptual framework for Rehan's research (or more ambitiously, a "Theory of Change for Digital Platforms")*
+*Conceptual framework for Rehan's research (or more ambitiously, a "Theory of Change for Digital Platforms")*

 The community moderation experiment I developed maps well onto all three elements of this framework.
 Respondents played the role of moderators on a meme forum and judged whether political memes violated forum rules - [you can try it here](https://upenn.co1.qualtrics.com/jfe6/preview/previewId/8293b897-2f20-4429-826a-458dbbcead0b/SV_0BtlENc4Bbbniei?Q_CHL=preview&Q_SurveyVersionID=current)!